simohrir/MCU_app-UART-/README.md

-# UART Temperature & Humidity Data Logger (Java)

-## Description
-This project is a simple data logger that uses UART communication to monitor temperature and humidity data from a microcontroller using a Java desktop application.

-The application does not display any data until the correct serial port is selected and a successful connection is established.
-Once connected, the user can monitor real-time data, control an LED on the microcontroller, and visualize sensor values using dynamic graphs.

----

-## Features
-- UART serial communication between microcontroller and Java application
-- Manual selection of the correct COM port
-- Connection status handling:
-  - Success panel displayed when connection is successful
-  - Error panel displayed if connection fails
-- LED control:
-  - Button to turn the microcontroller LED ON or OFF (used mainly for debugging)
-- Real-time data visualization:
-  - Temperature graph
-  - Humidity graph
-- Live status display:
-  - Current temperature
-  - Current humidity
-  - Current time
-- Last 1 Hour data:
-  - A dedicated window opens to display temperature and humidity data recorded during the last hour

----
+This project consists of a simple embedded data logger based on the PIC18F4550 microcontroller, designed to measure, store, and visualize environmental data.
+The system integrates a real-time clock (RTC) to manage time-stamping, EEPROM memory for data logging, and an LCD to locally display the current time and measured values.

+Temperature and humidity measurements are acquired using a DHT11 sensor, with a dedicated driver developed directly from the sensor’s datasheet to ensure accurate timing and reliable communication.
+The measured data is periodically processed by the microcontroller and transmitted over UART for external monitoring.
+An LM35 temperature sensor is also supported for analog temperature measurement and calibration purposes.

+To enable real-time visualization and analysis on a PC, a Java Swing desktop application was developed.
+The application uses jSerialComm to handle UART communication with the microcontroller and JFreeChart to plot temperature and humidity data dynamically.
+The user interface allows the selection of the appropriate COM port, connection and disconnection from the device, and provides visual feedback for successful or failed connections.

+In addition to data monitoring, the application includes an LED ON/OFF control to remotely toggle a microcontroller LED, mainly used for debugging and communication verification.
+A dedicated “Last 1 Hour” feature opens a separate window that displays the temperature and humidity values recorded during the previous hour, allowing short-term trend analysis.